 Causes of Phyllodes Tumor

 These tumors can develop at any age but are most common in middle-aged individuals.
-People with Li-Fraumeni syndrome, a genetic disorder associated with a higher cancer risk, appear more susceptible to this tumor.
+If you are suffering from Li-Fraumeni syndrome, a genetic disorder associated with a higher cancer risk, you may be more susceptible to this tumor.
 Some studies also mention a few family cases, such as those involving both a mother and daughter.

 While the genetic risk factors for phyllodes tumor breast growth remain mostly unknown, researchers believe hormonal and growth factors may play a role.
 For instance, growth factors from the breast’s epithelium and higher levels of estrogen during pregnancy and lactation may encourage tumor growth.
 Endothelin-1, a substance that stimulates breast fibroblast growth, could also contribute.
 However, the precise role of these factors is not completely understood.